eMapR/LT-GEE/README.md

 var endYear   = 2010;
 ```

-2. Define an area of interest as an `ee.Geometry`
+2. Define an area to run LandTrendr on as an `ee.Geometry`

 ```javascript
 var coords = [[-123.925, 42.996],